-Charlie is committed to working with young people and, as well as her work at EYSM since 2005, she coaches a string ensemble weekly and is the Violin Tutor for Haringey Young Musicians Symphony Orchestra.
+Charlie is committed to working with young people and, as well as her work at EYSM since 2005, she coaches two string ensembles weekly and is the Violin Tutor for Haringey Young Musicians Symphony Orchestra.
 Charlie is a qualified practitioner of the Alexander Technique.
 She holds positions at Junior Trinity, Tonbridge School and Sevenoaks School.

 Susan grew up in Western New York and studied at the Hartt School of Music with John Wion and then at Royal Academy of Music, London with William Bennett, where she was a Leverhulme Scholar.
-At the Academy she won the All flutes Plus Flute Prize and all the prizes for chamber music with her wind quintet.
-For the past 25 years, N London has been her home.
+At the Academy she won the All flutes Plus Flute Prize, and all the chamber music prizes with her wind quintet.
 Susan has performed with the RPO, the Royal Opera, Royal Birmingham Ballet, Ballet Rambert, London Bach and Northern Ballet Orchestras.
 Also with the Chamber Orchestra of Europe, English Chamber Orchestra, English Classical Players, National Symphony Orchestra & Cantiere International d’Arte- Montepulciano, Italy.
 She has performed in over 20 different West End Shows and recorded for Deutsche Grammophon, BBC radio and TV and other session work.
 She is in demand as a chamber musician across Europe and the Far East and has performed all the Brandenburg Concerti in Japan, performed with her wind quintet for 10 years all over Europe, with the Emerson String Quartet and with Yehudi Menuhin’s Live Music Now scheme for 15 years.
 She teaches in schools and at the Junior Department of the Royal Academy of Music.
 Recently, Susan was delighted to be awarded an Associateship of the Royal Academy of Music, ARAM – an honour from the RAM for her “significant contribution to the music profession”.

 Jo studied at the Guildhall School of Music and Drama with David Theodore and Maurice Bourgue.
 She subsequently became one of London’s most successful freelance oboe/cor anglais players, working regularly with the Philharmonia Orchestra and the LPS, the Academy of St Martin in the Fields, the Royal Opera House Orchestra, the BBC Symphony and Concert orchestras and the London Mozart Players.
 She has also played on film scores, worked with musicians such as Paul McCartney and Robbie Williams, and was the resident oboist for Andrew Lloyd Webber’s Aspects of Love.